cockroachdb/docs/v20.1/validate-constraint.md

 toc: true
 ---

 The `VALIDATE CONSTRAINT` [statement](sql-statements.html) is part of `ALTER TABLE` and checks whether values in a column match a [constraint](constraints.html) on the column.
-This statement is especially useful after applying a constraint to an existing column via [`ADD CONSTRAINT`](add-constraint.html).
+This statement is useful after applying a constraint to an existing column via [`ADD CONSTRAINT`](add-constraint.html) when the `NOT VALID` modifier was specified.
 In this case, `VALIDATE CONSTRAINT` can be used to find values already in the column that do not match the constraint.

+<span class="version-tag">New in v19.2:</span> Applying a foreign key constraint via `ADD CONSTRAINT` now validates existing rows in addition to enforcing conformance for new rows.
+As such, it is no longer necessary to use [`VALIDATE CONSTRAINT`](validate-constraint.html) for foreign keys.

 {% include {{ page.version.version }}/sql/combine-alter-table-commands.md %}